-Every year, approximately 12 RSM bachelor students are selected to participate in the DM2 programme.
+Every year, 12-15 RSM master students are selected to participate in the DM2 programme.
 Students are selected based on several criteria, including excellent study results, study progress within the nominal period, language skills and solid motivation.
 Students must have obtained a minimum weighted average grade of 7.0 by the time of application.

 The DM2 programme may be pursued with one of the following RSM master programmes as the first of the dual degrees:

 - MSc Finance & Investments

 - MSc Global Business & Sustainability